Post Summary

 The burden is on YOU to anticipate compatibility issues, and not on the organizers to accommodate you without any forewarning.

-A few years ago, my company donated a new projector to the East Bay STC because I actually had that projector problem.
-I was trying out a new Android tablet, as a travel-presentation device—I thought, "Why cart a laptop around just for a presentation?"—and even though I had the right adapter with me, the projector was so old that it couldn't handle the tablet's resolution.
+A few years ago, my company donated a new projector to the East Bay STC because I actually had that exact problem with their old projector.
+I was trying out a new Android tablet, as a travel-presentation device—I'd thought, "Why cart a laptop around just for a presentation?"—and even though I had the right adapter with me, the projector was so old that it couldn't handle the tablet's resolution.

-The point is that you never know what's going to happen.
+You never know what's going to happen.
+Tech moves pretty fast and venues don't always keep up.
 After that presentation disaster I decided I wasn't going to get caught in that situation again.
 I created a Tech Travel Kit.
 We all have a Travel Kit, but I also wanted a Tech Travel Kit that I could pick up and take with me anywhere.
 I wanted to always be ready.

-Until I started packing my kit, I didn't know the names of all the displays and would constantly call the Micro-HDMI a Mini-HDMI (same for USB).
+Until I started packing my kit, I didn't always know the names of all the displays and would constantly call the Micro-HDMI a Mini-HDMI (same for USB, and still do, in fact).
 That's part of why I packed my kit in the first place.
 I didn't want to have people or techs out searching for what I needed at the last minute only to have them come back with the wrong thing.

 Now I have a kit that matches all my devices and everything is configured for plug-and-play.
 There is literally almost no work and no trepidation (at least from a technology stand point) when it comes to presenting anywhere any time.